pallets/flask/docs/blueprints.rst

   (with defaults) across all view functions in the blueprint.
 * Register a blueprint multiple times on an application with different URL rules.
+* Register a blueprint on another blueprint combining the URL prefixes.
 * Provide template filters, static files, templates, and other utilities through blueprints.
 A blueprint does not have to implement applications or view functions.